DeNA/mobilize-ssh/README.md

 fails in mid-copy.
 By default this is tmp/file/.
 * nodes, identified by aliases, such as `test_node`.
 This alias is what you should pass into the "node" param over in the ssh.run task.
-* default_node is where commands will be executed if no node is specified.
+  * if no node is specified, commands will default to the first node listed.

 Each node has:
 * a host;